 If your alarm sounds and the local authority have to disconnect it you are liable for a fine.

 Although the amount of noise made by any one person or household may seem negligible, it can make a real difference to the comfort of neighbours and even other members of the household.
 The following simple measures can be taken:

-- Site noisy household equipment (e.g. washing machines) away from partition walls.
+- Site noisy household equipment (for example, washing machines) away from partition walls.